Leegic/Crash-Dapp/README.md

 7. In terminal type,
 > npm install web3

-8. ( If you have a M1 chip in your Mac, these instructions maybe helpful ).
+8. **If you have a M1 chip in your Mac, these instructions maybe helpful.**
 9. Run the App, again in terminal & expect errors to appear
 10. Press *control z* to kill the App
 11. In terminal type,